2015 Africa Cup Sevens

 The 2015 RA Africa Cup Sevens is an Olympic qualification tournament for rugby sevens at the 2016 Summer Olympics held in Kempton Park, Gauteng, South Africa on 14–15 November 2015.
 It was the 3rd championship in a series that began in 2013.

-The tournament will have the top team qualify directly to the Olympics, and the second, third, and fourth place teams qualify for the 2016 Men's Rugby Sevens Final Olympic Qualification Tournament.
+The tournament qualified directly for the Olympics, while the second, third, and fourth place teams earned spots in the 2016 Men's Rugby Sevens Final Olympic Qualification Tournament.

+Qualifications

 North Qualifying

 Note: Cameroon was scheduled to compete, but was unable to attend.
 Morocco took their spot in the competition.